dalehamel/mctop-tool-example/docs/00800-mctop-final-tool.md

 An inline `match_key` function is used to iterate through the buffer to compare until it finds the key in full or finds a mismatching character and returns early.
-This bounded loop is permitted in eBPF, but may be wastful processing at large key sizes.
+This bounded loop is permitted in eBPF, but may be wasteful processing at large key sizes.

-When a trace on a memcached command is executed, it stores the `lastkey` in a map [^12].
+When a trace on a `memcached` command is executed, it stores the `lastkey` in a map [^12].
 In another probe on `process__command__end`, this is accessed and compared with the hard-coded and selected key from the UI.
 When there is a match, the computed latency data is added to the histogram.

 Upon entering histogram mode, the selected data will be immediately displayed on the same refresh interval.
-This shows the realtime variations in memcached latency, in buckets of doubling size.
+This shows the realtime variations in `memcached` latency, in buckets of doubling size.

-Switching to histogram mode will detach and replace running probes, and discard the collected data, replacing the eBPF probes with a function that is targetted to a specific cache key.[^13]
+Switching to histogram mode will detach and replace running probes, and discard the collected data, replacing the eBPF probes with a function that is targeted to a specific cache key.[^13]

 #### Inspect Key